 #9.
 Olympics Doubles Gold and Singles Silver

-2016 was probably his last shot to get the gold medal in singles tennis.
+The 2016 season was probably his last shot to get the gold medal in singles tennis.
 Something that had always eluded him in his career.
-But who knows, he might stray long enough till the time Tokyo is around.
+However, who knows, he might stray long enough till the time Tokyo is around.
 But Federer can still look back at his journey at the biggest sporting extravaganza without any regrets.

 In 2008, Federer added an Olympic medal to his illustrious trophy cabinet.
 The Swiss teamed up with his friend Stanislas Wawrinka for the Beijing Olympics and won the gold in men’s doubles.